Try mountain biking at Coed y Brenin

 Cycling the Mawddach Estuary

 The Mawddach Trail is the most magical family bike ride in Wales – if not Britain, though we’re biased.
 On this cycle ride, go from Dolgellau to the beach at Barmouth, by Cader Idris and the Rhinogs rise on either side.
-The estuary spreads and winks in the sun, while birdlife twitters scout out wildlife in the reserves – all as the miles slip by on smooth tarmac.
+The estuary spreads and winks in the sun, while bird life twitters at wildlife in the reserves – all as the miles slip by on smooth tarmac.

 Exploring the outdoors is fantastic fun, but please read up on the risks and make sure you are prepared.